Difference between SCI Journals and SCIE Indexed Journals

 More Comprehensive Curation Processes Are Followed For SCIE

-Editorial choices are made by SCIE’s specialist team of editors, who have no connection with any research institute or publishing house.
-Using objectivity, selectivity and collection dynamics as basic principles of their selection process the SCIE team uses a single set of twenty-eight different criteria to assess the quality of a journal (twenty-four quality criteria) and its influence (four impact criteria).
-They are constantly evolving collections that are subjected to constant curation to help ensure that the journals continue to adhere to SCIE’s high editorial standards and are in the proper collection.
+Editorial choices are made by SCIE’s specialist team of editors, who have no connection with any research institute.
+They use objectivity, selectivity, and collection dynamics as basic principles of their selection process.
+Also, the SCIE team uses a single set of twenty-eight different criteria to assess the quality of a journal and its influence.
+They are constantly evolving collections that are subjected to constant curation.
+This ensures that the journals continue to adhere to SCIE’s high editorial standards and are in the proper collection.

-The impact standards that a journal is required to satisfy in addition to the previously stated quality criteria to be listed in the SCIE journal index are as follows:
+The impact standards that a journal is required in the SCIE journal index are as follows:

 Benchmarking Of Citations